apolanc2/apolanc2.github.io/_posts/2020-9-16-Third-Blog-Post.md

 ## Data Setup
 For project 1, we were assigned the task of creating a vignette for reading and summarizing data form the National Hockey League's API.
 To do this there were 2 main functions created.
-  1. nhlRecords: This function has one required argument, "endpoint" here you can call in the specific endpoint.
+  1. **nhlRecords**: This function has one required argument, "endpoint" here you can call in the specific endpoint.
 There is also one optional argument, "franchiseID".
   If desired, you can enter in the franchise ID to filter for a specific franchise.
-  2. nhlStats: This function as no required arguments.
+  2. **nhlStats**: This function as no required arguments.
 If this is used without arguments, it will return all stats!
 For modifications set "modifier" equal to your desired modification.
 To modifiy the stats there is the "teamID" and "season" arguments. to capture a specific team, please set "teamID" equal desired ID number.
 If specific seasons are desired set "season" equal to desired season year.
 If multiple seasons are desired please identify all season years side by side without spaces.
 For example if you are interested in 2015 and 2016 then season="20152016".
-To make it easier for the user, a wrapper function, nhlAPI(interest) was created so there was only one function needed to get to these endpoints.
+To make it easier for the user, a wrapper function, **nhlAPI(interest)** was created so there was only one function needed to get to these endpoints.
 Here "interest" is either a nhlRecords endpoint or it is a nhlStats modifier.
 By default this function is read to call in an endpoint, when stats are desired "stats" must be set equal to "TRUE".
 The rest of the arguments noted from the functions above can be used accordingly.

 I have also created 2 vectors that have the endpoints and stats modifiers for quick applications!
 No need to double check your spelling!